Tourism in Puducherry: Churches

 Basilica of the Sacred Heart of Jesus, situated on the south boulevard, is an oriental specimen of Gothic architecture.
 It contains rare stained glass panels depicting events from the life of Christ.

 This church was supposed to have been erected in the 18th century by French Missionaries.
 Church of the Sacred Heart of Jesus is a Catholic church and is a white-and-brown structure.

 The Eglise de Notre Dame des Anges (The Church of Our Lady of Angels), in Rue Dumas, is notable for its masonry – which uses the finest of limestone mixed with white of the egg – making for a texture identical to that of white marble.
 It is modelled on the Basilica at Lourdes, in southern France.
 The imposing façade presents paired Doric columns below and ionic above.
 In front of the church is a statue of Our Lady with the infant Jesus in her arms.
 The interior design consists of eight barrel vaults and a central dome pierced with eight circular openings.

 The Cathedral of Our Lady of the Immaculate Conception, on Cathedral Street, was first built in 1692.
 It took its present shape in 1791.

 Church of Capuchins holds the distinction of being one of the first churches in Pondicherry.
 Though this church has lost its old charm; it is still revered and houses an orphanage.

 St. Andrew's Church is one of the oldest churches in the town built during 1745.

-The other famous churches include the Church of the Assumption, The Church of Our Lady of Lourdes, and Church of Our Lady of Good Health.
+The other famous churches include the Church of the Assumption, Our Lady of Lourdes Shrine, and Church of Our Lady of Good Health.